Guide for Author

 The journal recognizes the importance of maintaining the integrity of published literature.

 A published article that contains invalid or unreliable results or conclusions, has been published elsewhere, or has infringed codes of conduct (covering research or publication ethics) may be retracted.
 Individuals who believe that a published article should be retracted are encouraged to contact the journal’s Editorial Office with full details of their concerns.
-The Editor-in-Chief will investigate further and contact the authors of the published article for their response.
-In cases where co-authors disagree over a retraction, the Editor-in-Chief may consult the Editorial Board or external peer reviewers for advice.
+The Editor in Chief will investigate further and contact the authors of the published article for their response.
+In cases where co-authors disagree over a retraction, the Editor in Chief may consult the Editorial Board or external peer reviewers for advice.
 If a Retraction is published, any dissenting authors will be noted in the text.

 Editors as authors in the journal